solana-foundation/solana-improvement-documents/proposals/0110-exponential-fee-for-write-lock-accounts.md

  compute-units applied to a given resource.
 - *cost rate*: denominated in `lamport/cu`, it represents the cost per compute-unit at a given condition.
-- *compute unit pricer*: a componenet tracks Exponential Moving Average of *compute-unit utilization*, applies a pricing algorithm to provide current *cost rate*.
+- *compute unit pricer*: a component tracks Exponential Moving Average of *compute-unit utilization*, applies a pricing algorithm to provide current *cost rate*.
 - *write lock fee*: denominated in `lamport`, it is fee dedicated for write